vrudikov/typescript-rest-boilerplate/README.md

 # TODO
-- JWT tokens for security
+- JWT tokens for security.
+Try to integrate typescript-rest-jwt(https://github.com/jacob-ebey/typescript-rest-jwt).
+Issue-proposal(https://github.com/thiagobustamante/typescript-rest/issues/43)
 - Decorator role-based security.
 Scopes: controller and method.
     We could work with JWT tokens.
 Decrypt token, take authorities from token and check if user has an authority